0 of 3 completed

 Romans 12:1-2 (KJ3)

-"Therefore, brothers, I call on you through the compassions of God to present your bodies a living sacrifice, holy, pleasing to God, which is your reasonable service.
-And be not conformed to this age, but be transformed by the renewal of your mind, in order to prove by you what is the good and pleasing and perfect will of God."
+"Therefore, brothers, I call on you through the compassions of God to present your bodies a living sacrifice, holy, well-pleasing to God, which is your reasonable service.
+And do not be conformed to this age, but be transformed by the renewing of your mind, in order to prove by you what is the good and well-pleasing and perfect will of God."

 Romans 12-16: Imperative — how to live in light of the gospel